-2008-09: Even though he saw his season limited to just 32 games on one of the worst teams in the WHL, Phoenix still saw something in Justin Weller enough to pick him up in the fourth round.
+2008-09: Even though Justin Weller saw his season limited to just 32 games on one of the worst teams in the WHL, Phoenix still saw something in enough in his game to pick him up in the fourth round of the 2009 NHL Draft.

 2009-10: Weller appeared in 71 games for the Red Deer Rebels, putting up 2 goals and 7 assists.
 The defender also added 88 PIMs to go with his -4 rating.
 In the playoffs Weller picked up 1 assist in 4 games.